MotasemAlfarra/starter-academic/content/publication/simcs/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Workshop on Continual Learning - CVPR*
+publication: In *AAAI Conference on Artificial Intelligence*
-publication_short: In *CVPRW'23*
+publication_short: In *AAAI'24*

 abstract: Continual Learning is a step towards lifelong intelligence where models continuously learn from recently collected data without forgetting previous knowledge.
 Existing continual learning approaches mostly focus on image classification in the class-incremental setup with clear task boundaries and unlimited computational budget.
 This work explores Online Domain-Incremental Continual Segmentation~(ODICS), a real-world problem that arises in many applications, \eg, autonomous driving.
 In ODICS, the model is continually presented with batches of densely labeled images from different domains; computation is limited and no information about the task boundaries is available.
 In autonomous driving, this may correspond to the realistic scenario of training a segmentation model over time on a sequence of cities.
 We analyze several existing continual learning methods and show that they do not perform well in this setting despite working well in class-incremental segmentation.
 We propose SimCS, a parameter-free method complementary to existing ones that leverages simulated data as a continual learning regularizer.
 Extensive experiments show consistent improvements over different types of continual learning methods that use regularizers and even replay.